Meamarian/GreenQUIC-Plus/results_analysis/configuration/README.md

-# Final GreenQUIC+ paper evaluation configuration
+# GreenQUIC+ paper evaluation configuration

-These files describe the **last/final configuration used for the GreenQUIC+ paper evaluation**.
-They are experiment records, not TUM/POS provisioning defaults.
+These files describe the **configuration used for the GreenQUIC+ paper evaluation**.

-Machine-readable files in this directory:
+Files in this directory:

 ```text
 p5_paper_evaluation.json   final P5 OFF/BASIC/PLUS workload, datapath and TOP3 policy